tvollstaedt/Neo4Yii/README.md

 ##Usage

 Example:
-Persons have friends which themselves can also have friends (via relationship a friend relationship).
+Persons have friends which themselves can also have friends (via a friend relationship).
 Each friendship can be defined with the property "forYears". e.g.:Old friends know each other for more than 5 years.
 Here is an example of how to use Neo4Yii in such a case.